 Indicator Grade Level Total

-indicator Κ 1 2 3 4 5 6 7 8 9 10 11 12 Total
+Indicator κ 1 2 3 4 5 6 7 8 9 10 11 12 Total

-Students exhibiting two or more indicators 1 0 4 0 0 5 0 9 8 0 0 0 0 27
+Students exhibiting two or more indicators 0 0 1 1 7 17 22 24 19 0 0 0 0 91

-K-8 An attendance review committee utilizes absence and tardy reports to monitor students with excessive absences and tardies to determine how grades are affected and make appropriate referrals.
+K-8 An attendance review committee utilizes absence and tardy reports to monitor students with excessive absences and tardies to determine how academic and social areas are affected and make appropriate referrals.

 K-5- Students needing reading or math assistance outside of the core instructional block receive intervention during their designated Foreign Language time.
 The teachers utilize the district Wonder Works intervention program to re-teach identified skill deficiencies.
 Quarterly, the teachers meet with administration to review programmatic data to discuss student progress.
-If a students receiving intervention is not making progress, they are referred to the Rtl Tier III process.
-Students with emotional/behavioral issues receive regular counseling sessions in addition to specific classroom based strategies suggested by the student services team. as needed, students are referred for evaluations based on the RTI process
+If a student receiving intervention is not making progress, they are referred to the RtI Tier III process.
+Students with emotional/behavioral issues receive regular counseling sessions in addition to specific classroom based strategies suggested by the student services team.
+As needed students are referred for evaluations based on the RtI process.

 Grade 6- At the beginning of the school year, all students new to Frank C. Martin K-8 were identified and participated in a newbie group session that introduced school policies, expectations, and outlined academic assistance available to the students.
-All students were administered the i-Ready diagnostic assessment in order to monitor their reading and math growth and identify areas of need.
-Identifies students who scored a Level 1 or 2 on the 2016 FSA were placed in a mandatory Intensive Reading Class, and identified students placed in an Intensive Math course.
-The students are monitored every 4 weeks using interim progress reports and end of quarter report cards for academic issues.
-Identified students receive counseling, and if necessary,a parent conference with all core teachers.
-Students who violate the student code of conduct will receive counseling services related to their infractions.
-Grade 7 & 8-The counselor identified any student who did not receive credit for a required course during the previous school year and encouraged summer school attendance or facilitated enrollment in virtual school.
-All students were administered the i-Ready diagnostic assessment in order to monitor their reading growth and identify areas of need.
-Identified students who scored a Level 1 or 2 on the 2016 FSA were placed in a mandatory Intensive Reading Class, and identified students placed in an Intensive Math course.
-The students are monitored every 4 weeks using interim progress reports and end of quarter report cards for academic issues.
-Identified students receive counseling, and if necessary, a parent conference with all core teachers.
-Students who violate the student code of conduct will receive counseling services related to their infractions.
+All students were administered the i-Ready Math and Reading diagnostic assessment in order to monitor their reading and math growth to identify any areas of need.
+Identified students who scored a Level 1 or 2 on the 2017 English Language Arts FSA were placed in a mandatory Intensive Reading Class.
+The students are monitored every 4 weeks using interim progress reports and quarterly report cards for academic issues.
+Identified students who violate the Code of Student Conduct will receive counseling services related to their infractions.

+Grade 7 & 8-The counselor is responsible for identifying any student who did not receive credit for a required course during the previous school year and encouraged summer school attendance or facilitated enrollment in virtual school.
+All students were administered the i-Ready Reading diagnostic assessment in order to monitor their reading growth and identify any areas of need.
+Identified students who scored a Level 1 or 2 on the 2017 English Language Arts FSA were placed in a mandatory Intensive Reading Class.
+The students are monitored every 4 weeks using interim progress reports and quarterly report cards to identify academic issues.
+Identified students receive counseling, and if necessary, a parent conference with all core teachers is held.
+Students who violate the Code of Student Conduct will receive counseling services related to their infractions.